Harold Henning

-Harold Henning (3 October 1934 – 1 January 2004) was a South African professional golfer who played on the PGA Tour and the Senior PGA Tour.
+Harold Henning (3 October 1934 – 1 January 2004) was a South African professional golfer.
+He played on the PGA Tour and the Senior PGA Tour.
+He won professional tournaments on the highest level in Africa, Australia, Asia, North America and Europe.

 Early life

-Henning was born in Johannesburg, South Africa.
+Henning was born in Johannesburg, South Africa in 1934.
 His brothers Allan, Brian, and Graham all became professional golfers.

 Professional career

 Nicknamed The Horse, he turned pro in 1953.
-From 1953–1965, Henning traveled the world playing on international circuits, winning the national championships of Switzerland.
+From 1953 to 1965, Henning traveled the world playing on international circuits, winning the national championships of Switzerland.
 South Africa, Italy, and Germany.
 A win with Gary Player at the 1965 Canada Cup convinced him to play on the PGA Tour.

-In 1966 Henning won the PGA Tour's Texas Open.
+In 1966, Henning won the PGA Tour's Texas Open.
 However, he was not a PGA Tour member yet and was expected to earn membership at 1966 PGA Tour Qualifying School.
 However, shortly before the tournament, the PGA Tour gave him an exemption from the event.

-In 1970 Henning won the Tallahassee Open Invitational on the PGA Tour.
+In 1970, Henning won the Tallahassee Open Invitational on the PGA Tour.
 He then retired in 1972.

 He returned to the game six years later and recorded a victory at the KLM Dutch Open in 1981.
 Henning won the title in dramatic fashion, going out on the last hole of the tournament in the last group with Nick Price, both of them on seven under par.
 Ray Floyd stood in the clubhouse, having finished on seven under par.
 Henning went in to a greenside bunker with his third shot, while Price was on the green in three.
 Then Henning holed his bunker shot for a birdie 4 and won the tournament with one-shot-margin.

 Upon reaching age 50 in October 1984, Henning began play on the Senior PGA Tour.
 During his 18 seasons on this Tour, he won three official events and two Liberty Mutual Legends of Golf Championships.

 Personal life

-Henning died in 2004 after a long illness.
+Henning died after a long illness in 2004.